Summerfield Civic Association

-Summerfield Civic Association employs an Administrator, Bookkeeper/Secretary, Custodian/Maintenance person, Golf Course Superintendant and crew and a Golf Pro.
+Summerfield Civic Association employs an Administrator, Bookkeeper/Secretary, Maintenance person, Golf Course Superintendant and crew and a contract with a Golf Pro.

 Like many associations, Summerfield is reliant upon countless volunteers.
 Each of the committees and clubs are run by volunteer efforts and they are crucial in the continued success of Summerfield.